lakshmankumar12/languageNotes/go_notes.md

 * bytes and runes can be type-casted to string.
 * int gets type-casted .. but is best avoided.

-## Pointers

-* Like c, * is used for type. `*T` is a pointer of type T. & is for getting a variable's pointer, and `*var` is for deferencing or indirecting.
-However, there is no pointer arithmetic in go.
-* Its okay to take pointers to struct members
-* Pointers are useful to pass by reference (like a slice that might be modified in a function)

 ## arrays